nikita024/camera-list/README.md

 ## Project Overview

-This project is a React-based implementation of a camera list table with various functionalities as per the assignment requirements for Wobot Intelligence Private Limited.
+This project is a React-based implementation of a camera list table with various functionalities.

 ## Features